 When he’s not here, Ioannis helps on film production back in Greece.
 A work he recently teamed on, “Back to the Top” (dir.
 Stratis Chatzielenoudas) is an award-winning true story about Leonidas (a 33-year old punk rock paraplegic) and his friends, who plan to climb to the highest peak of Mount Olympus.
 For whom is it going to be more difficult?
 A real story of total try-mind.

 Try-mind.
 Like Ioannis.
 Don’t we all have our own Olympus to climb?
 And are we not all handicapped by some things, disabled by aspects of our karma (“mind habits”)?
 This is the meaning of the teaching, “Sudden enlightenment, gradual cultivation.”
 Insight is possible, in even a single retreat, and much moreso in decades of practice.
-But, children of entropy, we are all constantly challenged with the work of reapplying and reapplying the practice in the flow of mind-habits, some of the strongest of which do not always trend in helpful directions.
+But, Children of Entropy that we are, we exist under constant challenge by the work of applying and reapplying the practice in the flow of mind-habits, some of the strongest of which do not always trend in helpful directions.
 For monks as well as for beginners.
 This is the patience of “try, try, try, for 10,000 years nonstop — get enlightenment, saving all beings from enlightenment.”

 We all know what a seeming insurmountability it is to grapple with the forces and effects of our own karma, or “mind habits,” as Dae Soen Sa Nim so tersely defined it.
 Even after years and years of practice.
 And even he clearly could not perfectly master it, in his own life, despite a great enlightenment and a really really really strong center.
 I know that I cannot yet master it!